Adithya Varma: Release

 Adithya Varma was initially scheduled to release on 8 November 2019.
 In a turn of events, the makers postponed the release due to distribution problems and did not initially reveal the new release date.
 Later, the makers announced that the film will be released on 21 November 2019.

-Adithya Varma was given an A certificate, from the Central Board of Film Certification, though the makers of the film hoped it would receive a U/A certificate.
+Adithya Varma was given an A certificate, from the Central Board of Film Certification, despite the makers of the film hoping it would receive a U/A certificate.
 E4 later pushed the film's Indian release to 22 November, a day after the worldwide release.
 Shakthi Film Factory acquired the film's Tamil Nadu distribution rights when it was titled Varmaa, but E4 later acquired them for Adithya Varma.
 The film opened in 350 screens worldwide, making it the biggest for a debut hero's film, and according to trade analyst Sreedhar Pillai, the film had made a pre-release business of ₹16 crore, including the theatrical, digital and satellite rights.
+Adithya Varma collected ₹6.86 crore during its opening weekend.